witblacktype/statarkers-theme/_content/02-blog/2013-01-05-example-article-one.md

 ---
-main_img: ""
+main_img: /assets/img/blog/coffee.jpeg
 title: Example Article One
-meta_title: "SEO Title Used By Google"
+meta_title: SEO Title Used By Google
 meta_desc: "This is the page description which displays in Google's search results, it is important for SEO."
 alt_title: ""
 author: garethredfern